 Signs of Reopening

-I’ve called Japan for the better part of a decade, and I can’t wait for you to visit, enjoy the Parks and everything in this beautiful country.
-We have to hold out a little longer, wear our masks, ensure we’re vaccinated, and keep each other safe.
+I’ve called Japan home for the better part of a decade, and I can’t wait for you to visit and enjoy the theme parks and everything in this beautiful country.

 If you have any thoughts or questions, please leave them in the comments.